 - (a) This Agreement is an Enterprise Agreement pursuant to section 172 of the Fair Work Act 2009.
-This Agreement will be binding according to its terms upon the University of the Sunshine Coast (USC) (hereinafter referred to as the University), and all staff employed by the University in the Academic, Professional and ELICOS classification levels. - (b) This Agreement does not apply to Senior Staff of the University including the Vice-Chancellor and President, Deputy Vice-Chancellors, Chief Operating Officer, Pro Vice-Chancellors, Directors, Heads of School and such other positions that do not receive a base salary in accordance with Schedule 1. - (c) This Agreement has been negotiated between the University, the National Tertiary Education Industry Union (NTEU), and the ASU Together branch (hereinafter referred to as the Union).
+This Agreement will be binding according to its terms upon the University of the Sunshine Coast (hereinafter referred to as the University), and all staff employed by the University in the Academic, Professional and ELICOS classification levels. - (b) This Agreement does not apply to senior staff of the University including the Vice-Chancellor and President, Deputy Vice-Chancellors, Chief Operating Officer, Pro Vice-Chancellors, Directors, Heads/Deans of School and such other positions that do not receive a base salary in accordance with Schedule 1. - (c) This Agreement has been negotiated between the University and the National Tertiary Education Industry Union (NTEU) (hereinafter referred to as the Union).